tola/docs/docs/core/get-started.md

 If you're unsure what .NET Core is, or how it relates to other .NET technologies, start with the [.NET Core Guide](./).
 Put simply, .NET Core is an open-source, cross-platform, implementation of .NET.

-Download and install the latest [.NET Core SDK](https://www.microsoft.com/net/download/) to get started.

 # [Windows](#tab/windows)

 This article demonstrates how to quickly create a .NET Core app from the command line.
-You can also use [Visual Studio 2017](tutorials/with-visual-studio-code.md) or [Visual Studio Code](tutorials/with-visual-studio.md) to create .NET Core app.
+You can also use [Visual Studio 2017](tutorials/with-visual-studio.md) or [Visual Studio Code](tutorials/with-visual-studio-code.md) to create .NET Core app.

+First, download and install the latest [.NET Core SDK](https://www.microsoft.com/net/download/windows) to get started.
-First, open a command prompt such as **PowerShell** or **cmd.exe**.

-Next, create a folder and enter it.
+Next, open a command prompt such as **PowerShell** or **cmd.exe**, and create a folder and enter it.

 ```console
 mkdir samplecode